 Round Leaf – Round Leaves come in green, blue and gray and have thick leaves that are shaped like tear-drops.

-Afterglow – This variety of echeveria caught my eye at a nearby Armstrong because they seemed to glow in the sun.
-The leaves are a beautiful lavender pink that glow in certain light.
-They bloom orange-red flowers.
+Echeveria Afterglow – This variety of echeveria caught my eye at a nearby Armstrong because they seemed to glow in the sun.
+The leaves of the echeveria afterglow are a beautiful lavender pink that glow in certain light.
+The echeveria flower on this plant are beautiful orange-red flowers.

 Fire and Ice-This beautiful echeveria has light green leaves with brown on the edges.
 Don’t keep it out in too hot or cold conditions.
 Round leaves grow out to two feet wide and need full sun.
 They look great in a container with a variety of echeveria or other succulents.